If you are a new writer or author, never trust grammar checkers 100% to correct your writing.

 Affect and effect are easily confused and misused, and marshal and martial are entirely different words.

-If you choose to use persons instead of people, a grammar check will say you are wrong.
+If you choose to use persons instead of people, a grammar check might say you are wrong.

 But a spell checker will rarely notice the error.